 I like the challenges Lewis & Clark presents to you.
 You start out with six cards and you must decide which to activate and which three to use to power them.
-Moreover, some stronger cards need more than one strength to power-up or can power-up other cards multiple times, allowing you to perform a single action multiple timers.
+Moreover, some stronger cards need more than one strength to power up or can power up other cards multiple times, allowing you to perform a single action numerous times.

-You can also power-up cards with your Indians, so there’s another layer to keep an eye on.
+You can also power up cards with your Indians, so there’s another layer to keep an eye on.
 Indian meeples are a peculiar kind themselves since you never really own them.
-They just help you on a part of your journey, until you use them at the village, where they become available for everyone.
+They just help you on a part of your journey, until you use them in the village, where they become available for everyone.

 The deck-building part is decent.
-There’s plenty of different cards available, offering different strategies.
+There are plenty of different cards available, offering different strategies.
 Sometimes you’ll acquire a card that offers you to traverse mountains using Indians, completely turning your game upside-down.

 But there are also shortcomings.
 I haven’t felt the urge to purchase too many new cards.
 Those that allow you to cross terrain are in the majority and are immediately useful, the rest are a mixed bag.
 From very situational cards to completely useless garbage.
 I found myself adding just a couple of cards per game which was enough to be efficient.
 Since I’m a big fan of deck-building, this was a bit disappointing.

 Worker placement is solid, but also nothing memorable.
 You’ve got slots for a single worker and slots where there’s no limit and so on.
 The most interesting thing, as I already mentioned, is that the Indians are shared.
 When you play the Interpreter card, you can take all of the Indians from the village to your both, readying them to power-up cards or for usage back in the village.